Axiomatic-AI/ax-mcp/axiomatic_mcp/servers/equations/README.md

 ## Tools Available

-### `function_finder`
+### `find_functional_form`

-Generates the desired equation from all the other equations in the source text together with a Python file explaining the derivation steps.
+Generates the desired equation from all the other equations in the source text (and necessary external knowledge) in the form of a Python file explaining the derivation steps.

 **Parameters:**